CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Abstract

 \section{Abstract}

-Despite the success of text retrieval in many NLP tasks, code retrieval remains a largely underexplored area.
-Most text retrieval systems are tailored for natural language queries, often neglecting the specific challenges of retrieving code.
-This gap leaves existing models unable to effectively capture the diversity of programming languages and tasks across different domains, highlighting the need for more focused research in code retrieval.
-To address this, we introduce \modelname, a family of large-scale code embedding models ranging from 400M to 7B parameters.
-Our novel training pipeline unifies multiple programming languages and transforms various code-related tasks into a common retrieval framework, enhancing model generalizability and retrieval performance.
-Our 7B model sets a new state-of-the-art (SOTA) in code retrieval, outperforming the previous leading model, Voyage-Code, by over 20$\%$ on CoIR benchmark.
-In addition to excelling in code retrieval, our models demonstrate competitive performance on the widely adopted BeIR text retrieval benchmark, offering versatility across domains.
-Experimental results demonstrate that improving retrieval performance significantly enhances end-to-end Retrieval-Augmented Generation (RAG) performance for code-related tasks.
+Despite the success of text retrieval in many NLP tasks, code retrieval has received comparatively less attention than text retrieval.
+Most retrieval systems are designed for natural language queries and often fail to address the structural and semantic complexities of retrieving code.
+Consequently, they struggle across diverse programming languages and retrieval tasks, underscoring the need for specialized models tailored to code retrieval.
+To address this gap, we introduce \modelname, a family of large-scale code embedding models ranging from 400M to 7B parameters.
+Our novel training pipeline integrates multiple programming languages and reformulates diverse code-related tasks within a unified retrieval framework, enhancing model generalizability and performance.
+Our largest model (7B parameters) sets a new state-of-the-art (SOTA) in code retrieval, ranking first on the CoIR Leaderboard.
+Beyond code retrieval, our models achieve competitive results on the widely adopted BeIR text retrieval benchmark, demonstrating cross-domain versatility.
+Furthermore, our findings highlight that advancements in retrieval quality directly improve end-to-end Retrieval-Augmented Generation (RAG) performance for code-related tasks.